MSCGamesTom/GamesEngineeringBase/README.md

 ## License

 This library is licensed under the MIT License.
-See the [LICENSE](#) file for details.